naslab-projects/ME597-Fall2024/1-ROS_2_Basics/1-Lab_1_instructions.md

         * $`ros2 service list`
         * $`ros2 interface show task_2_interfaces/msg/JointData`

+#### Part G: Launch File
+  10. Write a launch file, that starts the Service node.
+Name this file `service_launch.py` and place it in `task_2/launch/`.
+You can create this directory using the `mkdir` command.
+      - In your ```setup.py``` make sure the following alias are used for your nodes.
+          - service := Service Node
+          - client := Client Node
+  11. Run the launch file and the client node to verify everything works as intended.

-#### Part G: Submission
+#### Part H: Submission
-  10. Comment your code, save your work, record your ros2 bag files, and submit before the start of the next Lab session.
+  12. Comment your code, save your work, record your ros2 bag files, and submit before the start of the next Lab session.

 You should be very proud if you have completed all the tasks until here!
 At this point you should have a good understanding of all the ROS2 fundamentals!